Ford Windstar: 1998 revision

 The first-generation Windstar underwent few revisions during its production.
 After a shortened 1997 model year (lasting from October 1996 to January 1997), the 1998 Windstar was introduced.
-Coinciding with a mid-cycle revision, to compete with the introduction of driver-side sliding doors, Ford widened the driver-side door and added an optional tilting/sliding driver seat.
+Coinciding with a mid-cycle revision, to compete with the introduction of driver-side sliding doors, Ford extended the driver's door and added an optional tilting/sliding driver seat.
+This short-term measure was called the "Family Entry System Door" in marketing, but Ford also referred to it as the "king door".

 The front fascia underwent a facelift, adopting a trapezoidal grille and redesigned headlamps (with amber turn signal lenses); the optional fog lamps were moved out of the lower intake of the grille.
 The rear saw mild revisions, with revised tailgate badging, with larger model script and the centering of the Ford Blue Oval over the license plate).
 On all trim levels, new wheel covers and alloy wheel designs were introduced; the body side moldings were restyled, the GL and LX/Limited models featured specific bodyside moldings.

 The interior saw a minor revision, coinciding with the addition of the tilt-slide driver's seat; the power vent switches were moved to the driver's door and an intermittent wipe was added for the rear wiper; while the dashboard remained unchanged, head restraints were added to the rear bench seats (already on rear bucket seats).
 Largely to make up for the retirement of the Aerostar Eddie Bauer, a "Northwoods" appearance package was offered for the GL and LX, offering leather (LX) or cloth/vinyl (GL) seats, gold-trimmed wheels, and luggage rack, and a unique two-tone exterior and bodyside moldings.